AkinoKaede/censor-api/README.md

 ## License

 ```
-cencor-api, the best censorship API.
+censor-api, the best censorship API.
 Copyright (C) 2021 AkinoKaede <autmaple@protonmail.com>

 This program is free software: you can redistribute it and/or modify